 Red onion confit, which is a dish of red onions slowly cooked in butter and balsamic vinegar, makes a wonderful topping for pork chops.
 Leftovers are tasty mixed into omelets!

 “Confit” originally means meat slowly cooked in its own fat.
 But the term loosely applies to any slow-cooked dish, such as this one.

 I’m always amazed at how cooking, and especially slow cooking, transforms onions.
-I’m not too fond of raw onions – I find them too pungent.
+As mentioned above, I’m not too fond of raw onions – I find them too pungent.
 But when slowly cooked in butter, they become incredibly mellow and tasty.